MasonJinLuo/hobbyhookup/README.md

 The individual hobby pages (accessed from the homepage or user profile) offer a picture and brief description of the hobby, as well as a section where a user can add the hobby to their profile along with their experience level (1, 2 or 3).
 Once a user has added a hobby, they can select the 'match' button to bring up three random users to message, one for each level of experience.
 Clicking on one of these users will take you to a conversation with that user.
 Posting a message will add a message to that conversation, as well as a new message to the recipient's inbox (where all received messages from all users are located).

 The log out function in the nav bar returns the user to the log-in page.
-Currently, all pages require a user to be logged in via a JSON Web Token, or else they will be redirected to the log-in page.
+Currently, all pages besides log-in and sign-up require a user to be logged in via a JSON Web Token, or else they will be redirected to the log-in page.

 ## Code Walkthrough